THE CARDIFF UNIVERSITY/CARDIFF HALF MARATHON: Sunday 6th October 2019

 The Cardiff University/Cardiff Half Marathon has grown into one of the largest road races in the United Kingdom.

-The first event took place back in 2003 and this year will be celebrating its 15th year.
+The first event took place back in 2003, celebrating its 15th year in style in 2018.

-In 2018, the Cardiff University/Cardiff Half Marathon will be playing host to the inaugural Commonwealth Half Marathon Championships.
+In 2018, the Cardiff University/Cardiff Half Marathon played host to the inaugural Commonwealth Half Marathon Championships.

 The event is not only the UK’s second largest half marathon, it is Wales’ largest road race and Wales’ largest multi-charity fundraising event.